devopsengineerDan/Daniel_project/Backup.md

 ```
 👉 SUSPEND AND HIBERNATE

-SUSPEND -> DO NOTHING - To enable operating the laptop when the lid is down
+SUSPEND -> DO NOTHING - To enable operating the laptop when you close the lid
 HIBERNATE -> ctrl + Delete to run the machine
 ```